wp-plugins/skystats/readme.txt

 == Description ==

-[SkyStats Analytics Dashboard](https://skystats.com) is an all-in-one business dashboard for WordPress.
+[SkyStats Analytics Dashboard](https://skystats.com/?utm_source=wordpress&utm_medium=readme&utm_campaign=plugin#pricing) is an all-in-one business dashboard for WordPress.
 The SkyStats plugin will allow you to customize your WordPress dashboard by seamlessly integrating such business data as web analytics, social media, paid search, email, video, and other marketing channels into a single view.

+> After downloading [you must register here](https://skystats.com/?utm_source=wordpress&utm_medium=readme&utm_campaign=plugin#pricing) for a Free or Premium license key

 = Integrations =

+* Google Adwords - Integrates Google Adwords to create a PPC dashboard.
 * Google Analytics - Integrates Google Analytics to create a Google Analytics dashboard.
 * Facebook Insights - Integrates Facebook Insights to create a Facebook dashboard.
+* Twitter Analytics - Integrates Twitter Analytics to create a Twitter dashboard.

+= Google Adwords Integration =
+The Google Adwords dashboard provides the following features:

+1. The ability to connect individual or MCC account data.
+2. Allows you to view aggregated Adwords account data for a specific date range.
+3. Allows you to view all PPC campaign data for a specific date range.
+4. Provides a visual overview widget that includes key PPC statistics:

+* Total Clicks
+* Average Cost Per Click
+* Total Campaign Spend
+* Total Impressions
+* Click Through Rate
+* Total Conversions
+* Average Cost Per Conversion
+* Bounce Rate

+5. The Google Adwords dashboard detail view includes additional stats like:

+* Account-level Top Keyword Performance For Specific Date Range
+* Account-level Campaigns Date Range
+* Campaign-level Top Keyword Performance For Specific Date Range
+* Campaign-level Ad Groups For Specific Date Range

+Note: Must have an active Google Adwords account or access to the account through the Adwords MCC account.
+SkyStats does not install Google Adwords conversion tracking onto your WordPress website.

 = Google Analytics Integration =
 The Google Analytics dashboard provides the following features: